dobord/docker-qt/README.md

 )
 ```

 Linux images are built inside a 20.04 LTS Ubuntu, to allow the AppImage to be run on older systems.
-Otherwise, links to too recent versions of GLIBC are made.
-However, the `libstdc++.so.6` needs to be deployed, because Qt requires C++17 features.
+Otherwise, links to too recent versions of the glibc are made.